Stream and Sink traits

 a default email address.
 Of course, this is not a very useful example, but the Rust ecosystem is

-s.
+full of Streams and Sinks.
 Selium's native support for these traits allows you to slot Selium

 client into your libraries and applications with ease.